Radiation Therapy Program (Minnesota)

-The Rochester, Minn., facility includes six linear accelerators, three CT simulators, one fluoroscopic simulator, an integrated brachytherapy unit, a hyperthermia unit, a dedicated linear accelerator intraoperative therapy suite, a Leksell Gamma Knife, and Eclipse 3-D and IMRT-capable planning systems.
+The Rochester, Minnesota, facility includes six linear accelerators, three CT simulators, one fluoroscopic simulator, an integrated brachytherapy unit, a hyperthermia unit, a dedicated linear accelerator intraoperative therapy suite, a Leksell Gamma Knife, and Eclipse 3-D and IMRT-capable planning systems.
 In addition, Radiation Oncology has a proton beam therapy treatment program that includes four treatment rooms equipped with intensity modulated pencil beam scanning, two CT simulators, and a MRI unit.

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.